 I briefly thought I’d like to know the future.
 Then I realized I wouldn’t like that unless I could also change it if I wanted to.

-Okay, so maybe the power of yoga in my life could be the ability to control the future.
+Maybe the power of yoga for me could be the ability to control the future.

 On second thought, I’ve spent enough time trying to do that.
 It only makes me nuts – and unable to enjoy the present moment.